vard88508/vrc-osc-miband-hrm/README.md

 - Number shader by [RED_SIM](patreon.com/red_sim)

 ## Requirements
-1. A PC on Windows with Bluetooth support
+1. A PC on Windows with Bluetooth 4.0 or higher support
-2. A browser that supports the Web Bluetooth API [(Like chrome)](https://google.com/chrome)
+2. A browser that supports the Web Bluetooth API ([Like Chrome](https://google.com/chrome))
+3. Mi band 4 or 5

+## Usage

-3. An auth key for your Mi Band (check out https://github.com/Freeyourgadget/Gadgetbridge/wiki/Huami-Server-Pairing)
+1. First you need to get auth key for your Mi band.
+Visit http://www.freemyband.com/ for more information
+2. Download